 A star is born!

 On this day in 2022 (in the U.S.), Night Of The Tommyknockers enjoyed a limited theatrical release alongside a home video launch simultaneously.
-Directed by Michael Su, the Horror/Fantasy starred Richard Grieco, Tom Sizemore, and Robert LaSardo.
+Directed by Michael Su, the Horror/Fantasy starred Richard Grieco, Tom Sizemore, Robert LaSardo, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "When miners blast for gold in the 1870's, they accidentally release ancient creatures known as Tommyknockers.
 The Town of Deer Creek, Nevada is soon under siege with only a handful of survivors held up in the local saloon."